mmagnus/emacs-grammarly/readme.md

 ![](docs/demo.gif)

-From Grammarly then you can copy-paste your text wherever you want.
+**From Grammarly then you can copy-paste your text wherever you want (including back to your Emacs).**

 Install Grammarly App (OSX version in this case) https://www.grammarly.com/native/mac